The University of Mississippi Student Housing Contract

 21. Firearms, Explosives, Fireworks, Flammables The possession or use of firearms, ammunition, explosives, fireworks, candles, halogen lamps, and other items detailed in the Student Housing Handbook is prohibited and can result in automatic eviction from university housing and/or suspension from the university.

 32. Security Visitors must enter and exit only by main entrance to hall.
 Residents who leave through locked security doors are responsible for leaving the doors in locked position.
-Disciplinary action will be taken against students who prop doors open or exit alarmed doors.
+Disciplinary action, which may include a monetary fine, will be taken against students who prop doors open or exit alarmed doors.
 For personal safety, ground floor accessible windows must be kept locked.